Interlingua grammar: Introduction

 One could also assert the existence of a separate prepositional case, since third-person pronouns use the longer forms ille, illes etc. after a preposition in place of the expected le, les etc.

 Da le can a illes.
 'Give them the dog.'

 Many users follow the European custom of using the plural forms vos etc. rather than tu etc. in formal situations.

 Esque vos passava un viage placente, Seniora Chan?
 'Did you have a pleasant trip, Mrs. Chan?'

 Aperi vostre valise, Senior.
 'Open your suitcase, Sir.'

 Illes can be used as a sex-neutral pronoun, like English 'they'.
 Illas may be used for entirely female groups.

-Impersonal pronouns
+Possesive pronouns

+Shorter possesive pronouns (mi, tu etc.) are used before nouns when they are not preceded by the article.
+Examples: